Frequently Asked Questions (FAQs)

 Do you use high-stakes testing?

 It is becoming too common in American public education systems to lean on high-stakes testing as the primary determinant for student success and even teacher success.
-The Lutheran Schools of Lincoln district does use assessment tests but for very different reasons.
+Lutheran Schools of Lincoln does use assessment tests but for very different reasons.
 We want to know what students know so that we can help them grow, especially in areas of relative weakness.

 Do you follow Common Core curriculum?

 Common Core has become a “bad word” in some circles, and for good reason, but maybe not the reason most think.
 Any set of standards taken in isolation can become a problem if it becomes prescriptive for all students.
 Standards are meant to provide a framework from which to build.
 We know the Common Core Standards, the Nebraska State Standards, the Lutheran School Standards, and many other subject-specific standard sets.
-These standards collections all help teachers in the Lutheran Schools of Lincoln district design curriculum and instruction for students based on several sets of standards, and then we exceed those standards.
+These standards collections help teachers at Lutheran Schools of Lincoln design curriculum and instruction for students based on several sets of standards, and then we exceed those standards.

 How do teachers and students use technology?

-A variety of technology tools are available for your child and for you to use as partners in student learning and to maintain a strong communication connection between home and school.
+Depending on the grade level, a variety of technology tools are available for your child and for you to use as partners in student learning and to maintain a strong communication connection between home and school.

 What credentials do your teachers have?